ColinT/modlist-consultant/README.md

 # Modlist Consultant
-A web tool and API for the [Rimworld Multiplayer Mod](https://github.com/Zetrith/Multiplayer) by [Zetrith](https://github.com/Zetrith).
+A web tool and API for checking mod compatibility with the [Rimworld Multiplayer Mod](https://github.com/Zetrith/Multiplayer) by [Zetrith](https://github.com/Zetrith).

 ##### Table of Contents
 [Usage](#usage)